This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The New York State Human Rights Law protects disabled individuals from discrimination in several areas.[3]

 Education, public accommodation, and housing may be most important for your child.
-There are also federal laws that prohibit discrimination.
-Your lawyer can help you determine which law and agency are most appropriate for your situation.
+Federal laws prohibit discrimination.
+Your lawyer can help you determine the most appropriate law and agency for your situation.

 To file a complaint with the state’s Division of Human Rights, you’ll complete an official form, which must be notarized.
 You must include any documents that make your case.